Depolarization of opinions on social networks through random nudges: Random nudges and polarization

 This is used in the rest of the results shown in this paper.

-{\it Defining Polarization}: Before we discuss the results, we discuss the three quantities employed to measure the degree of polarization based on the opinion distribution $g(x)$.
-They are defined as : ({\it a}) Polarization is measured through $\bar \Delta$, defined as the distance between the average of positive opinions and the average of negative opinions.
-This is shown in the schematic in Fig. \ref{fig:pol_def}. ({\it b}) Polarization can also be measured by the distance between the maxima in the distribution of positive and negative opinions, denoted by $\Delta_{peak}$ \citep{currin2022depolarization_random_dynamical_nudge}.
-This is particularly useful when the distribution clearly exhibits a bimodal character (See Fig. \ref{fig:pol_def}. ({\it c}) A gross measure of polarization could be the standard deviation $\sigma$ of the entire opinion distribution \cite{pnas_model}, as indicated in Fig. \ref{fig:pol_def}.
-It must be noted that if polarization decreases as a result of the intervention proposed in Eq. \ref{intervention.eq}, then all these three quantifiers must decrease.
+{\it \textbf{Quantifying Polarization}}: Before we delve into the details of the results, we discuss the three quantities employed to measure the degree of polarization based on the opinion distribution $P(x)$.
+They are defined as: ({\it a}) Polarization is measured through $\bar \Delta$, defined as the distance between the average of positive opinions and the average of negative opinions. {\it b}) When opinion distribution exhibits a bimodal character, the distance between the two peaks, denoted by $\Delta_{peak}$, can also be used as a measure of polarization \cite{depolarization-of-echo-chambers-by-random-dynamical-nudge}. ({\it c}) A gross measure of polarization could also be the standard deviation $\sigma$ of the entire opinion distribution \cite{link-recommendation-algorithms-and-dynamics-of-polarization-in-social-networks}.
+Fig. \ref{fig:pol_def} illustrates the schematics of all three measures of polarization.
+It must be noted that if polarization decreases due to the intervention proposed in Eq. \ref{intervention.eq}, ideally, all these three quantifiers must decrease.